eflows4hpc/workflow-registry/Pillar_II/esm/README.md

 Cassandra will start from that snapshot.
 Not necessarily fast.
 Then you can use `cqlsh` to run queries against it.

+#### Some extra information about Hecuba

+This is from an email thread about troubleshooting the Hecuba integration.
+This is very low level Hecuba information, but may be useful for others with issues:

+> The repair operation of Cassandra is launched just before
+> generating the snapshot (in the `storage_stop.sh` script
+> that `enqueue_compss` calls to finalise Hecuba).
+This operation
+> is relevant when there are several replicas of the data but Hecuba
+> sets the number of replicas to `1` by default.
+After calling the
+> repair operation the script calls the snapshot operation of
+> Cassandra.
+And If you look at the end of the `.out` file you can
+> see the message from hecuba saying that the snapshot has been
+> generated.

 #### Running from Alien4Cloud

 There is an environment initialization script: